May 2, 2016

 Geralyn Miller and Littleton Girl Scout Troop 65221 design our new logo.
 CLICK HERE to see article.

 Littleton's Castle in the Trees playground was built by the community in 1991, and has long outlived its projected lifespan, thanks to maintenance by Littleton Children's Fund and others.
 However, it is nearing a point where maintenance and repair won't be able to keep it safe.
 Before this happens, the Rebuild Castle Committee has pledged to raise funds and rebuild Castle in the Trees, so that it won't be lost forever when that time comes.
-The new Castle has a projected build date of late summer 2016.
+We plan to rebuild the playground in September 2016.
+Please donate today to help keep the project on track..has a projected build date of late summer 2016.

 Castle in the Trees Community Rebuild

 The dream of a new playground will become a reality in September with your help.